dima74/factorio-mods-localization/README.md

 Then Crowdin translation interface will be opened where you can translate strings.

+## Notes

+* In order to correctly upload your existing translations to Crowdin, files in any localization folder (such as `/locale/de`) should have same names as files in `/locale/en` folder.
+Otherwise some translations can be missed.

 ## Detail description of how it works
 0. Mod author has mod repository on GitHub
 1. Mod author installs GitHub app (for his mod repository)